 Opera Vocal Performance - Bachelor

 This programme has Swedish as its main language of instruction.
 More information about the programme and how to apply can be found on Uniarts Swedish site.
-The Bachelor’s programme in Opera with a specialisation in vocal performance is a programme for students who want to become opera singers..
+The Bachelor’s programme in Opera with a specialization in vocal performance is a programme for students who want to become opera singers.
 Here you will find information on the structure of the three-year programme.

 Being an opera singer means that through the music, with your voice and body, you embody people’s thoughts, feelings and relationships with your strong and spirited presence on stage.
 Opera is often about epic dramatic events and emotions, but an opera singer must also be able to embody people’s innermost secrets in a concentrated and expressive way.